 In 2018 Nachman won best female director awards at both Cleveland International Film Festival and Seattle International Film Festival.

-Nachman’s 2015 film “Batkid Begins” was bought and distributed by Warner Bros./New Line Cinema.
-Previously she wrote, directed and produced the documentaries “Witch Hunt,” which was executive produced by Sean Penn and premiered at the 2008 Toronto International Film Festival; “Love Hate Love,” which premiered at the 2011 Tribeca Film Festival; and “The Human Experiment,” which screened at the Mill Valley and IDFA Film Festivals.
+Nachman’s 2015 film Batkid Begins was bought and distributed by Warner Bros./New Line Cinema.
+Previously she wrote, directed and produced the documentaries Witch Hunt, which was executive produced by Sean Penn and premiered at the 2008 Toronto International Film Festival; Love Hate Love, which premiered at the 2011 Tribeca Film Festival; and The Human Experiment, which screened at the Mill Valley and IDFA Film Festivals.
 She has won a number of awards over the course of her career, including three regional Emmy Awards, The Edward R. Murrow Award, and dozens of Jury and Audience Awards at film festivals.

 Nachman’s films have also been seen on various television networks, including MSNBC, The Oprah Winfrey Network and PBS.